kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/LEXICON_TIERING_GUIDE.md

-# 📘 Phase Drift – Lexical Tiering & Usage Stability Guidelines (v0.3)
+# 📘 Phase Drift – Lexical Tiering & Usage Stability Guidelines (v0.4)

-> ⚠️ This document outlines **lexical tier classification** and **usage-level stability**
+> ⚠️ This document outlines **lexical tier classification**, **usage-level stability**,
-> for the ten semantically unstable or tentative terms introduced in *Phase Drift Lexicon v0.3*.
+> and a **safe term appendix** for both tentative and structurally sound terms
-> It supports theoretical consistency and structural integrity across collaborative use.
+> used in the *Phase Drift* framework.
+It supports theoretical consistency, safe reuse,
+> and cross-domain intelligibility.

 ---